 Click here to read more about the Kids in Cars Program, to schedule an appointment at one of our regularly scheduled events, or for additional resources.

-If you are in need of a car seat inspection and are unable to attend a regularly scheduled event, individual inspections may be scheduled by calling Deputy Fire Marshal Jonathan Gilliam at 512-930-8092
+If you are in need of a car seat inspection, inspections may be scheduled by calling Deputy Fire Marshal Jonathan Gilliam at 512-930-8092

 All About Car Seats, from the Dell Children’s Resources Site